Quaxwell

 Moves

-Quaxwell's best moveset in Pokémon GO is Water Gun and Liquidation, with 10.35 damage per second, and it can deal 185.4 damage before Quaxwell faints.
-This is true when battling in neutral weather.
+Quaxwell's best moveset is Water Gun and Liquidation, with 10.35 DPS (damage per second) and 185.4 TDO (total damage output).
+These moves are boosted by Rain weather.

 DPS10.35